Police must treat ‘epidemic of violence’ against women as seriously as terrorism, U.K. watchdog says

 After the outpouring of grief, another key report in June concluded that the criminal justice system had “failed” rape victims, prompting an apology from the British government.
 Top officials — including ministers who said they were “deeply ashamed” — promised to make changes to get justice for victims.

-That probe showed that prosecutions had fallen by 62 percent and convictions by 47 percent since 2016, even as reported rapes almost doubled.
+That investigation showed that prosecutions had fallen by 59 percent and convictions by 47 percent since 2016, even as reported rapes almost doubled.

-“We urge the government to listen to the many recommendations, and above all put the voices of victims and survivors at the heart," SafeLives, a U.K. charity against domestic abuse, tweeted after the release of Friday’s findings.
+“We urge the Government to listen to the many recommendations ... and above all put the voices of victims and survivors at the heart,” SafeLives, a U.K. charity against domestic abuse, tweeted after the release of Friday’s findings.

-While the police watchdog hailed improvements like better identification of repeat offenders, it found “inconsistencies at every level” between the forces in how they used their powers to protect women, with some officers or call-handlers making victims feel like they didn’t believe them.
+While the police watchdog hailed improvements such as better identification of repeat offenders, it found “inconsistencies at every level” among the forces in how they used their powers to protect women, with some officers or call-handlers making victims feel like they didn’t believe them.

-Inspector Zoe Billingham also stressed that police could not do it alone, calling for a “radical” change in how authorities — everyone from the government to schools and the criminal justice system — worked to prevent these crimes in the first place, help victims and track down offenders.
+Inspector Zoe Billingham also stressed that police could not do the work alone, calling for a “radical” change in how authorities — everyone from the government to schools and the criminal justice system — worked to prevent these crimes, help victims and track down offenders.

 Read more: